Ross-Hand Mansion: Hand Family

+Remediation register of Inactive Hazardous Waste Sites, #344040.
+Adelma undertook a private remediation of the grounds at her own expense.
+In parallel, the NYS DEC performed soil testing of neighbouring properties, including the children's playground at the bottom of the hill, and implemented the full remediation of affected areas with state funds of those properties.
+The area was finally considered safe and removed from the NYS DEC register in 1998.

+Outbuildings

 Also on the property is a 19th-century barn and stable with a gymnasium (in the former battery laboratory) and a small brick smokehouse.
 The Mansion's original summer kitchen was located to the rear of the property and was demolished in about 1999.

+Hudson River Designer Show House

 In June 1997, the Mansion was the venue for the Hudson River Designer Show House with rooms reimagined by a number of designers including Louis Navarrete, Jean-Pierre Dovat and Mario Buatta.

+Recent History

 The property was sold in 1998, then again in 2014 and, most recently, in 2019.

 The Ross-Hand Mansion was listed on the National Register of Historic Places in 1983.